activexperts/wmi-winrm-cpu-monitor/README.md

-# Cpu-wmi-winrm
+# Powershell Script to monitor CPU usage on a (remote) Windows server
-ActiveXperts PowerShell script to check CPU usage on a Windows machine Script is based on WMI/WinRM.
+PowerShell script to check CPU usage on a Windows machine The script is based on WMI/WinRM.

 ## Overview
 This is an easy to show how to monitor CPU on a (remote) Windows server.